 Not Going Mobile

 There’s more traffic on the internet from mobile devices than from desktops.
-So here’s a question – have you tried viewing your content from a phone?
+So here’s a question – have you tried viewing your content on a phone?
 It might actually be time to run a detailed audit of how well your content presents itself when consumed by mobile users.
 Even better, go find out how well your competitors are doing, too.

 Tell me, how do these sit with you?
 What other mistakes have you seen or learned from?
 I’d love to hear about them.
-God knows, I’m learning too!
+God knows I’m learning too!